candidelabs/abstractionkit/examples/SafeAccountExamples/WebAuthCreateAccountAndSendTransaction/README.md

 This example is on Sepolia chain.

 It uses a Paymaster Gas Policy to sponsor the gas onbehaf of the Account.
-Get early access to Candide's Paymaster by visiting our discord https://discord.gg/m2b4juCDfa
+Get early access to Candide's Paymaster by visiting our Discord

 # How to use this example